Homotopy category: The naive homotopy category

-The category of topological spaces Top has objects the topological spaces and morphisms the continuous maps between them.
+The category of topological spaces Top has topological spaces as objects and as morphisms the continuous maps between them.
 The older definition of the homotopy category hTop, called the naive homotopy category for clarity in this article, has the same objects, and a morphism is a homotopy class of continuous maps.
-That is, two continuous maps f: X → Y are considered the same in the naive homotopy category if one can be continuously deformed to the other.
+That is, two continuous maps f : X → Y are considered the same in the naive homotopy category if one can be continuously deformed to the other.
 There is a functor from Top to hTop that sends spaces to themselves and morphisms to their homotopy classes.
-A map f: X → Y is called a homotopy equivalence if it becomes an isomorphism in the naive homotopy category.
+A map f : X → Y is called a homotopy equivalence if it becomes an isomorphism in the naive homotopy category.

 Example: The circle S1, the plane R2 minus the origin, and the Möbius strip are all homotopy equivalent, although these topological spaces are not homeomorphic.

-The notation [X,Y] is often used for the set of morphisms from a space X to a space Y in the naive homotopy category (but it is also used for the related categories discussed below).
+The notation [X,Y] is often used for the hom-set from a space X to a space Y in the naive homotopy category (but it is also used for the related categories discussed below).